kebabzter/scheduler-web/README.md

 # Info

+**disclaimer!
+This app is 100% vibecoded and the code is probably ASS**

 This app is a direct translation of my python cli **[week-scheduler](https://github.com/kebabzter/week-scheduler.git)**

 This version is created for the web so that it can be easily accessible on a mobile device.